ruby2d/ruby2d.com/_pages/learn/get-started.md

 ---
 title: Get started
+subtitle: Ruby 2D lets you create 2D applications with ease using Ruby, and run them just about anywhere
+layout: learn
 ---

-Ruby 2D lets you create 2D applications with ease using Ruby, and run them just about anywhere.

-{% include warning.html icon="⚠️" message="This project is fairly new and some things might be wrong.
-If you get stuck, send a note to the <a href='https://groups.google.com/d/forum/ruby2d'>mailing list</a> or chat with us on <a href='https://gitter.im/ruby2d/ruby2d'>Gitter</a>." %}

 ## Set up your environment and install dependencies